roc2246/comments-svelte/README.md

-This is the repository for a front-end comments section.
+This is the repository for a front-end comments section project.

 COMING SOON: Backend capabilities that will keep any changes made by a user.